 Year after year we see single founders with great businesses ideas but without the know-how around how to build a product.
-Or it’s the opposite – the entrepreneur has a deep technology skills but is lacking business acumen.
+Or it’s the opposite – the entrepreneur has deep technology skills but is lacking business acumen.
 In both instances, they’re on a hunt for co-founders to help them build successful businesses.
 The problem is, they often don’t know where to start looking.
-Hopefully we can steer you in the right direction.
+Hopefully, we can steer you in the right direction.

 Know what you’re looking for